shilpa-acog/blog/IT-HOME/SSH.md

 title: SSH
 description: ssh login to servers
 published: true
-date: 2025-02-28T11:26:06.334Z
+date: 2025-02-28T11:56:55.513Z
 tags:
 editor: markdown
 dateCreated: 2025-02-26T09:00:13.939Z
 ---

 # Intro:
 SSH is a basic command line tool to access any remote server.
-So, in this page, you will know briefly about how to login to any remote server using ssh
+So, in this page, you will know briefly about how to login to any remote server using ssh.

 # SSH Login: